amscott0/GrapplingGame/README.md

 If you just want to run the game:

 - Windows: In the Build folder, find the executable Grappling Game.exe.
-- macOS: In the Build.app folder, find the file Grappling Game.
+- macOS: In the Build.app/Contents/macOS folder, find the file Grappling Game.
 - Linux: In the Build_linux folder, find the file Grappling Game.

 Note: only the Windows version has been tested thoroughly, so the macOS and Linux versions may have some bugs.